Darwinian Economics ... ?

 why did Eastern European economic planning collapse with the Berlin wall in 1989?
 An introduction and some essay notes are here

-why did the market reforms of the 1980’s reflect an economic theory and practical policy consensus?
+why did the reintroduction of competitive markets in the 1980’s reflect an economic theory and practical policy consensus?
 An introduction and some essay notes are here

 Why?
 Why?
 Why? all this complexity & ignorance hurts the brain, so here's some more of Darwin's grist for the debate -